The price of everything keeps going up! What is happening and can I do anything about it?

 Prices kept rising, but at a steady rate.
 For example, most things cost about 2.5% more in 2020 than 2019.
 Ideally your wages matched this increase.

-This has changed in the last two years, of course, and inflation has reached about 8% in 2021 – 2022.
-That means most things cost an average of 8% more than they did a year before you read this sentence.
+This has changed in the last few years, of course, and inflation has reached about 8% in 2021 – 2022.
+That means most things cost an average of 8% more in 2022 than in 2021.

 (Prices don’t go up evenly, of course, so you may be able to buy some items for the same price as a year ago while others, like gasoline, cost much more.)